bsmulders/CaptureTheData/README.md

 Put the ctdapp directory on a web-server or open the index.html file in your browser.
 Don't forget to enable [CORS](http://www.w3.org/TR/cors) on your web-server if you want to run the application locally or on a different server that the web-service is running on.
 Access the web-application by browsing to http://yourserver/ctdapp/

-Select the trip you want to analyze and enable widgets by clicking the buttons on the widgets field.
+Select the trip you want to analyze and enable widgets by clicking the buttons in the widgets field.
 You can move, resize, maximize (most) widgets to your liking.

+### ctdhardware

+For logging data, the script 'ctd_desktop' is available.
+Call the script without arguments.
+The script will create a new trip in the database, start logging on all devices and wait until this process is finished.
+Parsing and reporting is not yet supported.